d0ra1mon/d0raSpy/README.md

 - Project OutlawCountry
 - Project Extending

-The d0raSpy project, once installed on the victim router, allows you to:
+d0raSpy, once installed on the victim router, allows you to:

 | Features | |
 | --------- | --------- |